Second Happy Time: American deficiencies

 Operationally, the USN's ASW effort was fragmented.
 In theory, Admiral King was responsible for coordinating all ASW activities, including the development of doctrine.
 In practice, King's many other responsibilities prevented him from doing an adequate job.
 Therefore, the three Atlantic operational commands – the Atlantic Fleet, the Eastern Sea Frontier, and the Gulf Sea Frontier – were left to develop their own ASW tactics individually.
 The issue was not resolved until May 1943 with the formation of the United States Tenth Fleet.

 British experience in the first two years of World War II, which included the massive losses incurred to their shipping during the First Happy Time confirmed that ships sailing in convoy – with or without escort – were far safer than ships sailing alone.
 The British recommended that merchant ships should avoid obvious standard routings wherever possible; navigational markers, lighthouses, and other aids to the enemy should be removed, and a strict coastal blackout be enforced.
 In addition, any available air and sea forces should perform daylight patrols to restrict the U-boats' flexibility.
 For several months, none of the recommendations were followed.
 Coastal shipping continued to sail along marked routes and burn normal navigation lights.
 Boardwalk communities ashore were only 'requested' to 'consider' turning their illuminations off on 18 December 1941, but not in the cities; they did not want to offend the tourism, recreation and business sectors.

 The primary target area was the Eastern Sea Frontier, commanded by Rear-Admiral Adolphus Andrews and covering the area from Maine to North Carolina.
 Andrews had practically no modern forces to work with: on the water he commanded seven Coast Guard cutters, four converted yachts, three 1919-vintage patrol boats, two gunboats dating back to 1905, and four wooden submarine chasers.
 About 100 aircraft were available, but these were short-range models only suitable for training.
-As a consequence of the traditionally antagonistic relationship between the USN and the Army Air Forces, all larger aircraft remained under USAAF control, and in any case the USAAF was neither trained nor equipped for ASW.
+As a consequence of the traditionally antagonistic relationship between the USN and the United States Army Air Forces (USAAF), all larger aircraft remained under USAAF control, and in any case the USAAF was neither trained nor equipped for ASW.